Kwesi Appiah: Peterborough United

-His disappearance was explained in October, when League One team Peterborough United announced the signing of Appiah, on a three and a half-year deal.
+His disappearance was explained in October, when League One team Peterborough United announced the signing of Appiah, on a three-and-a-half-year deal.
 The matter was reported to The Football Association, as it was reported in breach of regulations.
 On 15 December it was reported that the FA had decided that the approach made for Appiah by Peterborough was "not proven" and so no ruling could be made.

 Appiah was loaned out back to the Conference with Weymouth in February 2009 and made his debut in a 2–0 defeat to York City.
 He suffered from an ankle ligament injury that ruled him out of a game against Altrincham, but returned for the 5–0 defeat to Burton Albion.
 He returned to Peterborough on 20 March.
 He spent time at Northern Premier League Premier Division side King's Lynn in 2009, where he played 10 games scoring 9 goals, including a hat-trick against Durham City in an 11–0 win.
 Appiah's loan spell came to an abrupt end when the club was wound up in late-November 2009; this meant their record for 2009–10 was expunged.
 On 19 January 2010, he joined Kettering Town on a month-long loan.

 Return to Non-League

 Appiah joined Southern Football League Premier Division side Brackley Town for the 2010–11 season.
 Appiah then signed a two-year deal with Isthmian League Premier Division side Margate on 25 July 2011.
-After his great run of form this attracted a number of professional clubs and on 16 January 2012, he was linked with a move to Blackpool, when he claimed Margate had agreed a deal with the Seasiders and stated that he was due to travel to Blackpool for talks with manager, but he later rejected the move as he preferred to move to London.
+After his great run of form this attracted a number of professional clubs and on 16 January 2012, he was linked with a move to Blackpool, when he claimed Margate had agreed to a deal with the Seasiders and stated that he was due to travel to Blackpool for talks with manager, but he later rejected the move as he preferred to move to London.
 Appiah left Margate having scored 35 goals in 34 games for the club.